 Why are heading tags important for SEO?

 They improve content structure and help search engines understand your page.
-Proper headings also boost SEO performance.
+Proper headings also boost SEO performance by signaling hierarchy and relevance.

-Best practice is to use one h1 per page.
+Best practice is to use one H1 per page.
 It represents the main topic and signals the core idea to users and search engines.
+Multiple H1 tags dilute that signal.

 Can I use keywords in headings?

-Yes, placing keywords in headings in a natural way improves on-page SEO.
-Avoid keyword stuffing to maintain readability.
+Yes — placing keywords in headings in a natural way improves on-page SEO.
+Just avoid keyword stuffing.
+The heading should still read naturally and describe the section accurately.

 How do headings help accessibility?

 Headings guide screen readers and assist users with disabilities.
-Clear headings make content easier to read and navigate.
+Clear headings make content easier to read and navigate for everyone — and that improved user experience also supports your SEO.

 Conclusion